jackseceng/LinkShort/readme.md

 - Download the [DockerHub image](https://hub.docker.com/r/jackseceng/linkshort)

-I am using this repo to learn:
-- Docker & Web App Hosting
-- Python Web Development
-- DevSecOps Automation

 ## Testing locally

 Below are instructions for setting up the container locally on your machine for testing and development.

 ### Database

-First, [sign up for a free Turso account](https://app.turso.tech/signup), and create database with a table called `urls` in with the follwing SQL statement:
+[Sign up for a free Turso account](https://app.turso.tech/signup), and create database with a table called `urls` in with the follwing SQL statement:
 ```SQL
 CREATE TABLE
   urls (